dev-rebase/dev-rebase.github.io/docs/global-communities.md

 ### [Imagine Foundation](https://www.joinimagine.com/)

 Imagine Foundation helps software engineers, data scientists, and product managers find tech jobs in Europe and other countries.
-What makes Imagine special is their personal approach—they don't just give generic advice, but work with you individually to improve your chances of success.
+What makes Imagine special is their personal approach—they don't just give general advice, but work with you individually to improve your chances of success.

 **What they offer:**